(Disclosure: Some of the links below may be affiliate links)

-Simply put, a bull market is a stock market in which prices go up significantly.
+Simply put, a bull market is a stock market in which prices increase significantly.

 When you sell a share of a stock at a price higher than what you paid for it, you get a capital gain.
 It is the realized increased value when you sell a share.
 You only get capital gains if you sell your shares.

-It is essential to know this term because the taxes on capital gains are different between different countries.
+It is essential to know this term because the taxes on capital gains differ between countries.
 For instance, in the United States, you pay some taxes on capital gains, but this is not the case in Switzerland.

 Usually, banks are loaning money to people with the money of other people.
 In Peer-To-Peer (P2P) lending, people are lending money directly to other people.

 Generally, people are not directly loaning money to people they know.
 They are using a crowdlending platform like Mintos that acts as an intermediary.
 It makes it much easier to reach thousands of people.
-It also sometimes makes it safer since some of these platforms are offering some guarantees.
-However, this introduces yet another risk, if the platform itself defaults.
+It also sometimes makes it safer since some of these platforms offer guarantees.
+However, this introduces yet another risk if the platform itself defaults.